 Postpartum doulas provide this kind of assistance as trained professionals.
 They are able to provide basic evidence based information as well as hands on practical help within the family.

 Designating a baby moon for yourself increases your ability to reach your breastfeeding goals with this baby.
 Allowing yourself time to spend relaxing with your new baby and providing lots of skin to skin contact helps initiate the instinctive responses in both your baby and yourself.
 A designated period of time for you, your baby and your other family members allows you an opportunity to rest, recover and relish the early days of your baby's life.

 There are many available resources for breastfeeding information.
 Online, offline, published written resources and support groups.

 What is an International Board Certified Lactation Consultant (IBCLC)?

 To find an International Board Certified Lactation Consultant (IBCLC) see the International Lactation Consultant Association (ILCA) directory.
 Find a Lactation Consultant.

 For our page highlighting the Office of Women's Health Breastfeeding Fact Sheet.

 See our recommended reading page for a more extensive list of suggested reading.

-Excellent titles, including:
+Excellent titles, include: